 The SSIS Foreach ADO.NET Schema Rowset Enumerator is used to enumerate the SQL Server Objects.
-For example, you can use this enumerator to loop over the Views, Schema, Tables, Indexes, Constraints, etc., present in a Database.
+For example, you can use this SSIS Foreach ADO.NET Schema Rowset to loop over the Views, Schema, Tables, Indexes, Constraints, etc., present in a Database.

 SSIS Foreach ADO.NET Schema Rowset Enumerator Example

 Double click on it will open the Foreach Loop Editor to configure it.
 Within the General tab, Please specify valid and more meaningful Name and Description.
-From the below screenshot you can see that, we changed the default name to SSIS Foreach ADO.NET Schema Rowset Enumerator
+From the below screenshot, you can see that we changed the default name to SSIS Foreach ADO.NET Schema Rowset Enumerator

-Next go to the Collections tab to select the Enumerator, and configure the connections.
-From the below screenshot you can observe that, we are selecting Foreach ADO.NET Schema Rowset Enumerator because we want to loop over the views present in our Adventure Works 2014 database.
+Next, go to the Collections tab to select the Enumerator and configure the connections.
+From the below screenshot, you can observe that we are selecting Foreach ADO.NET Schema Rowset Enumerator because we want to loop over the views present in our Adventure Works 2014 database.

-Once you select the enumerator, two new properties are appeared.
+Once you select the SSIS Foreach ADO.NET Schema Rowset Enumerator, two new properties appear.

 - Connection: You have to specify the connection that will connect with the database.

-- Schema: This drop down list has several options such as: Tables, Views, Constraints, Indexing etc.
+- Schema: This drop-down list has several options, such as Tables, Views, Constraints, Indexing, etc.

 Next, please select the schema that you want to loop.
 Here we are selecting Views.

-This window has one more button called Set restrictions..
-Let me show you the properties inside this button by clicking it
+This window has one more button called Set Restrictions..
+Let me show you the properties inside this button by clicking it.

-Next, we are writing the following SQL Query.
+Next, we are writing the following Query.

-INSERT INTO [dbo].[AdventureWorksViews] (TABLE_CATALOG, TABLE_SCHEMA, TABLE_NAME)
+INSERT INTO [dbo].[AdventureWorksViews] (TABLE_CATALOG, TABLE_SCHEMA, TABLE_NAME) VALUES (?, ?, ?)

-Please cross check all the properties before you start parameter mapping
+Please cross-check all the properties before you start parameter mapping

 Click OK to finish configuring the SSIS Foreach ADO.NET Schema Rowset Enumerator package.
 Let us Run the package